Argentine peso takes fresh hit amid uncertainty - Journal du Cameroun

 The loans at the time were needed after the country suffered an economic crisis in 2001 that sparked the downfall of four presidents and default on $100 billion in foreign debt.

-But Argentines objected to the strict conditions imposed by the IMF in exchange for the lending.
+But Argentines objected to the strict conditions imposed by the IMF in exchange for the loan.

 According to pollsters CEOP, Macri has only 37 percent support among Argentines, the lowest ranking of his presidency.